 Parents can (and should) verify the accreditation status of any camp at any time by visiting ACA's Web site at www.ACAcamps.org or by calling 1-800-428-CAMP.

-If your child's camp isn't ACA-accredited, ask WHY NOT?
+If your child's summer camp isn't ACA-accredited, ask WHY NOT?

 Keep in Mind — Informed parents are best prepared to select a camp that meets their standards for staff, programs, safety, and facilities and strives to promote the welfare of every child.